highskillmasters/highskillmasters-api/CONTRIBUTING.md

 ## Prepare web

-Before going further, you should clone the [web repo](https://github.com/highskillmasters/highskillmasters-web) first, then run the development server of React.
-So you can understand what's really needed.
+Before going further, you should also clone the [web repo](https://github.com/highskillmasters/highskillmasters-web) and [web admin repo](https://github.com/highskillmasters/highskillmasters-web-admin), then run the development server of React of each.
+So you can understand what's really needed in the client-side.

-During development, it is not encouraged to use the production API.

 ## Run development